dijin123/IoT-PIRSensorBathRoom/README.md

 # IoT-PIRSensorBathRoom - Home Automation
-Bath Room light and Fan controlled by PIR Sensor and Amazon Alexa
+Bath Room light and Fan are controlled by PIR Sensor if the person is inside.
+We can also control the switches manually.
+We can also control the Light and Fan with Amazon Alexa.

 ## Componet List :
 1. NODEMCU ESP8266 with Wifi Dev Board